MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. On the **Review Deployment** step, click **Create**.

+#### Ready for deployment

-This completes the development of a sample custom IoT Edge Module * `objectcountingmodule`.
+This completes the development of a sample custom IoT Edge Module `objectcountingmodule`.
 Now that an IoT Edge Device is registered, the modules specified and the routes configured, the `objectcountingmodule` is ready to be deployed once the associated IoT Edge Device is connected to the Azure IoT Hub as shown in previous labs.